bytecodealliance/wasmtime/README.md

   quickly generate high-quality machine code at runtime.

 * **Configurable**.
-Whether you need to precompile your wasm ahead of time, generate code blazingly fast with Lightbeam, or interpret it at runtime, Wasmtime has you covered for all your wasm-executing needs.
+Whether you need to precompile your wasm ahead of time, or interpret it at runtime, Wasmtime has you covered for all your wasm-executing needs.

 * **WASI**.
 Wasmtime supports a rich set of APIs for interacting with the host environment through the [WASI standard](https://wasi.dev).